 Lying between the North Atlantic and Arctic oceans, much of Greenland’s surface is covered in ice, with its sparse populace nestled on the ice-free, fjord-lined coast to the southwest.
 Situated largely above the Arctic Circle, the island offers stunning landscapes and natural phenomena such as the summer’s midnight sun.
 There's nothing more spectacular than a Greenland cruise.

 The old saying goes, “When you've seen the world, there's always Greenland,” but there are many reasons to make the trip much sooner.
-Greenland may be remote, but it's a natural masterpiece.
-Dramatic fjords, imposing mountains and majestic icebergs are a feature of the unspolit landscapes here, providing a haven for an amazing array of wildlife such as whales, seabirds, seals and reindeer.[ReadMoreDesk][ReadMoreMob]
+Greenland may be remote, but it's a natural masterpiece ideal for an Arctic cruise.
+Cruise to Iceland and Greenland, where dramatic fjords, imposing mountains and majestic icebergs are a feature of the unspoilt landscapes here, providing a haven for an amazing array of wildlife such as whales, seabirds, seals and reindeer.[ReadMoreDesk][ReadMoreMob]